-During FY07, DHS will continue its effort to encourage and help coordinate port security planning efforts, such as the Area Maritime Security Plans (AMSPs), with complementary initiatives underway at the State and Urban Area levels.
-This will also be the focus of an important evolution in the focus of the PSGP -- from a program that is primarily focused on the security of individual facilities within ports, to a port-wide risk management program that is fully integrated into the broader regional planning construct that forms the core of the Urban Area Security Initiative (UASI), as well as applicable statewide initiatives.
-Adoption of a deliberate risk management planning process, consistent with that employed in the UASI and state programs, is also a key focus of the recently signed SAFE Port Act.
-This emphasis is embedded in our FY07 PSGP, and DHS efforts will increase in this area during this year.
+During FY 2008, DHS will continue its effort to encourage and help coordinate port security planning efforts, such as the AMSPs, with complementary initiatives underway at the State and Urban Area levels.
+This will also be an important evolution in the focus of the PSGP - from a program that is primarily focused on the security of individual facilities within ports, to a port-wide risk management/mitigation and continuity-of-operations/resumption-of-trade program that is fully integrated into the broader regional planning construct that forms the core of the UASI, as well as applicable statewide initiatives.